2muchcoffeecom/ngx-restangular/README.md

 #### setMethodOverriders

 You can now Override HTTP Methods.
 You can set here the array of methods to override.
-All those methods will be sent as POST and Ng2-Restangular will add an X-HTTP-Method-Override header with the real HTTP method we wanted to do.
+All those methods will be sent as POST and Restangular will add an X-HTTP-Method-Override header with the real HTTP method we wanted to do.

 #### setJsonp
 Typical web browsers prohibit requesting data from a server in a different domain (same-origin policy).
 JSONP or "JSON with padding" is a communication technique used in JavaScript programs running in web browsers to get around this.